makrai/notes/futrell-2501-linguists-stopped-worrying.md

       [YouTube](https://www.youtube.com/watch?v=DBorepHuKDM)
     * Chesi, C. (2025).
 Is it the end of (generative) linguistics as we know it?
       Italian Journal of Linguistics
-  * language models are not a complete theory of language—in fact, no one has
+  * LMs are not a complete theory of language—in fact, no one has
   * they are hugely informative about language and its structure, learning, processing, and relationship with the larger structure of the mind
   * LMs have set off an intellectual explosion in cognitive science, ML, and